2019 One Whole Step for Man

 - Cool Moon – A haunting account of the Moon's cold lifelessness.
 Surprisingly, there is water beneath the lunar surface and in areas of craters in perpetual shadow, potentially a valuable resource for future human settlements there.

-[ performance audio / performance with slide show / demo ] - Dawntreader (world premiere) – Chemical rockets are not the only method for propelling spacecraft into and through space.
+[ performance audio / performance with slide show / demo ] - Dawntreader - Chemical rockets are not the only method for propelling spacecraft into and through space.
 We can also tap into energy from Earth's rotation, orbital motion of other planets, electrostatic repulsion of ions, and the solar wind, among other sources.
+(World premiere)

-- Exoplanet Explorer – David says his meeting with MIT Astrophysicist Sara Seager in her 14th floor office overlooking the Charles River was an inspiring glimpse into a modern-day explorer’s mind.
-"She’s evidently a rigorous scientist who moves freely and easily in a mathematical world I can only vaguely appreciate, but she’s driven by a passion to explore our cosmos and is riding a wave of tangible excitement towards the near-certain discovery of an Earth-like planet – perhaps even bearing life – within the next few years."
+[ performance audio / performance with slide show / demo ] - Exoplanet Explorer - David says his meeting with MIT Astrophysicist Sara Seager in her 14th floor office overlooking the Charles River was an inspiring glimpse into a modern-day explorer's mind.
+"She's evidently a rigorous scientist who moves freely and easily in a mathematical world I can only vaguely appreciate, but she's driven by a passion to explore our cosmos and is riding a wave of tangible excitement towards the near-certain discovery of an Earth-like planet – perhaps even bearing life – within the next few years."
 Composed as the Cambridge Science Festival composer-in-residence.
 Solo by Sarah Eastman.

 - Planetary Family Tree – The planets of the solar system are named for characters in Greek and Roman mythology.